tencentyun/intlcloud-documents/yehe_doc/人工智能/人脸核身/接入文档/反光活体（SDK）接入方式/iOS端接入_intl_en.md

 Feature:

-In the local detection, the FaceID SDK pulls the configuration parameters as the parameters for getting the light sequence in subsequent steps.
+It is an API for the FaceID SDK to pull configuration parameters during local detection that are used as the parameters for getting the light sequence in subsequent steps.

 Input parameters: